jyablonski/Superbowl-Ad-Analysis/README.md

 ![sb_plot1](https://user-images.githubusercontent.com/16946556/110707979-e8811b80-81ae-11eb-857f-e1f37eb76cad.png)

+Something else that was interesting was the fluctutation in average Youtube Views per year for these Super Bowl commercials.
 There didn't seem to be a logical reason why there were such large spikes in some of these years.
 [This Doritos commercial](https://www.youtube.com/watch?v=6SWNLDdnz0A) has over 170 million Youtube views and was the most popular commercial in the dataset.

 ![sb_plot2](https://user-images.githubusercontent.com/16946556/110709113-9214dc80-81b0-11eb-8dc7-d0e819398fb2.png)

 This is a heatmap looking at the % of Commercials each brand uses these ad characteristics in.
-  * The more red & orange, the higher % chance the company uses that characteristic.
+  * The more red, the higher % chance the company uses that characteristic.

 ![sb_plot9](https://user-images.githubusercontent.com/16946556/110708079-0cdcf800-81af-11eb-92eb-53d008f77024.png)